 Description: Introductory course on leadership and management issues in the highly volatile aerospace environment.
-Introduction to management and leadership theory of the past, and exploration of the aviation environment of the future.
+Introduction to management and leadership theory of the past, and exploration of the

 AVED 5573 Aerospace Defense Acquisition

 Description: Analysis of the Department of Defense (DoD) acquisition process, including the basics of acquisition management and the life cycle of a defense contract from inception to disposal.
 Phases of acquisition include: concept exploration, development, production, fielding and deployment.